 await Task.WhenAll(tasks);

-Console.WriteLine($"Time ellapsed {timer.ElapsedMilliseconds}");
+Console.WriteLine($"Time elapsed {timer.ElapsedMilliseconds}");

 }

-So we are simulating 50 parallel calls in this method and after every 5th iteration writing into the same file, this method also has timer to calculate the time taken for this opertaion.
-Now we will use this class in main mthod of simple console application, so create a console appliaction and this class to that console application.
+So, we are simulating 50 parallel calls in this method and after every 5th iteration application writes into the same file, this method also has timer to calculate the time taken for this operation.
+Now we will use this class in main method of simple console application, so create a console application and this class to that console application.
 Create an object of class FileUpload and call CreateorUpdateFiles method.
 Our main method will look like below

 static async Task Main(string[] args)